tromp/ChessPositionRanking/README.md

 Under milestone "10k", I have filed a separate issue for each of the 919 potentially legal positions in the 10k sample.

 Mario Richter kindly contributed the output of his legality checking program "rawbats", which found 130 of the 919 positions to be illegal.
 Altogether, 538 are proven legal with a proof game constructed for each, and 381 determined to be illegal with an illegality proof sketch.
 The 538 legal positions have an average multiplicity of 564/538 ~1.0483, slightly larger than the 1.0355 average of all 10000.

 This yields an **estimated number of legal positions of** (5.38% +- 1.96 sqrt(5.38% * 94.62% / 10000)) * N / 1.0483,
 or **(4.48 +- 0.37) x 10^44**, again with 95% confidence level.

+More recently (November 2021), Peter Österlund used his [Texel chess engine](https://github.com/peterosterlund2/texel) to test all 919 positions for He found that only 542 of the 919 positions have a so-called proof game *kernel*, a necessary condition for legality, which also proves the other 377 to be illegal, confirming the manual analysis.
+Four of the 542 prove to be illegal despite having a proof game kernel.

 # Reproducibility